Portobello Sage-Stuffed Acorn Squash.

 - Sea salt, black pepper to taste

-- Position oven rack to the center position, then preheat oven to 400°F. Spray a large baking dish with non-stick cooking spray and set aside.
+- Position oven rack to the center position, then preheat oven to 400°F. Spray a large baking dish (10X15) with non-stick cooking spray and set aside.

 - Place the acorn squash halves cut side up in the prepared baking dish and brush cut edges with one tablespoon olive oil.
-Season with salt and black pepper, to taste.
+Season with sea salt and black pepper, to taste.
 Place baking dish on center rack in pre-heated oven and roast for 40 minutes, or until the squash is fork tender.

 - In the meantime, heat the remaining olive oil in a large skillet over medium heat.
 Add minced garlic and pancetta and cook, occasionally stirring, until lightly browned, approximately 2-3 minutes.